heathhenley/CryptoPals/set3/readme.md

 Eg: https://github.com/python/cpython/blob/main/Modules/_randommodule.c#L225
 (init_genrand is the normal seeding - then there is a loop updates the state with repetitions of 32bit chunks of the seed)

+# Challenge 23

+I was pretty stuck on the bit operations for this one, but I searched around and found some great examples of how to do it.
+There were are lot of examples of a symbolic solver to solve it, but I think it's more interesting to see it actually implemented as reversing each operation.